mhostetter/galois/docs/basic-usage/array-creation.rst

     GF.dtypes

 For large finite fields, like :math:`\mathrm{GF}(2^{100})`, only the "object" data type (:obj:`numpy.object_`) is supported.
 This uses arrays of Python objects, rather than integer data types.
-For *Galois field arrays*, the Python objects used are Python integers, which have unlimited size.
+The Python objects used are Python integers, which have unlimited size.

 .. ipython:: python